-I recommend you start by categorizing all of last months expenses.
+I recommend you get started on a full budget plan by categorizing all of the last month’s expenses.
 We went over that process in detail in this article: Best Way to Track Personal Expenses.

 Once all of your expenses are categorized, you’ll be ready to start.